lextoumbourou/rotest/README.md

 ## Why another unit test framework?

-* Provides an an alternative to BDD-style tests in [TestEz](https://github.com/Roblox/testez) and [TestSuite](https://devforum.roblox.com/t/testsuite-description/278580).
+* Unlike [TestEz](https://github.com/Roblox/testez) and [TestSuite](https://devforum.roblox.com/t/testsuite-description/278580), tests are not written in BDD-style.
-* Tests are designed to be written as Lua modules with no imports unlike [Nexus-Unit-Testing](https://github.com/TheNexusAvenger/Nexus-Unit-Testing) (which is great).
+* Unlike [Nexus-Unit-Testing](https://github.com/TheNexusAvenger/Nexus-Unit-Testing), tests are designed to be written as Lua modules with no imports

+## Who's using it?

+We are using it while developing [Splash Music](https://www.roblox.com/games/4936591712/Splash-Music-Skateboards).